xtcrefugee/UsefulBatchFiles/README.md

 ![smtgui.sh popup dialog under KDE.](/assets/images/smtgui.png)

 **smtctl.sh** is also usable in the console, with the options `smtctl.sh -h` for help/status, and `smtctl.sh -s on` and `smtctl.sh -s off` to control SMT.

+## steamcsspatcher.ps1
+A powershell script to remove the What's New, Add Shelf and (optionally) left column from Valve's Steam client.
+Updated for May 2024 when the css was changed to obfuscate element names.
+Just straight text substitution, no RegEx, so if the rules are changed at all this script will need to be updated.